KaweM/KaweM/README.md

 Hello!
-Welcome to my github profile.
-My name is Kauê Miguel and my nickname is KaweM.
+My name is Kauê Miguel and welcome to my github profile.

 - I am interested in Programming, Data Science, FrontEnd and Backend.
 - i am lookin to improve my skills in Programming and English.